+The maturity and death benefits will not proportionally be reduced by the AMS fee for Estate Protection Partner series.
 The maturity and death benefits no longer apply upon termination of your policy.
 This can occur:

 - Once your policy matures, or - When you redeem all units allocated to the policy